 Happy Planner 101

-The biggest negative is that turning the pages is a little difficult.
+The biggest negative is that turning the pages can be a little tricky at times until you get used to it.
 However, there is a benefit to this: The pages have slots which means you can take them out of the planner and then write on them and then put them back in.

 Using & Decorating the Happy Planner

-I would love to be someone who decorates her planner, but if I’m being honest, it’s not something I really want to spend time on when I’m busy.
+I would love to be someone who decorates her planner perfectly, but if I’m being honest, it’s not something I really want to spend time on when I’m busy.

 The verdict on the Happy Planner